 |Marie Stuart in 1892|

 After her husband’s death it seems Ada began taking care of her ailing siblings.
 It is also said it is about then that Marie became the first girl in Lafayette to ride a bicycle.
-You might also like to know that it is around 1890 that women's bikes became a symbol of the suffrage movement as it enabled women to go further than they had before been able to go on their own.
+It is interesting to note that it is around 1890 that women's bikes became a symbol of the suffrage movement.
+Riding a bike enabled women to go further than they had before been able to go on their own.

 It is easy to understand how Ada Ellsworth Stuart would want to foster a desire for self-reliance in her daughter.
 Ada had been an orphan and was now a widow, wealthy as she might have been, she still seemed to depend on the kindness of relatives to ensure her children had all she hoped they could have.